rbrother/articles/airbnb-mantyharju-instructions/article.md

 ### Outside

 1. Clean the outside balconies.
 Brush any sand away with a broom.
-1. Clean inside of Sauna, including the Sauna floor.
+1. Clean inside of [Sauna](#sauna), including the Sauna floor.
-1. Switch off Sauna floor heating if you have been using it (see separate instructions above)
-1. Take boat to the shore and move oars and motor to the sauna balcony (see “Boat” chapter above)
 1. Close the Sauna door, but leave it unlocked
+1. Switch off [Sauna floor heating](#sauna-floor-heating) if you have been using it
+1. Take boat to the shore and prepare it as described above in [Boat in the end of your stay](#boat-in-the-end-of-your-stay)
 1. Lock the cottage doors and verify that the key is in the key-box.

 ### Thank you!